mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 # The Heart of the Buddha's Teaching
 ### Thich Nhat Han

-### Chapter 1: Entering the heart of Buddh
+### Chapter 1: Entering the heart of the Buddha

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDE5NDUwMzIsMTM4MjMyNTk2Nl19
+eyJoaXN0b3J5IjpbLTkyNzY4Mzc2OCwxMzgyMzI1OTY2XX0=
 -->